raylutz/audit_engine_landingsite/README.md

 3. Open .web file with Xara webdesigner and edit the site.
 4. When satisfied with the edits, use File-Save.
 5. Then File-Export Website to folder 'exported website'.
-7. Push the master branch.
+7. Push the main branch.
 This will upload the site to s3.

 PLEASE NOTE: Changes cannot be merged from two people working at the same time.